 Recycled plastic products offer an ethical alternative to the use of traditional materials.
 Recycling of plastic is becoming more and more important as more people are becoming aware of the environmental problems surrounding plastic waste.

-The spread of this environmental sensibility has also led fashion to question itself on how to do its part, with more and more clothing brands beginning to propose collections using environmentally sustainable fabrics.
+The spread of this environmental sensibility has also led fashion to question itself on how to do its part.
+More and more clothing brands are beginning to propose collections using environmentally sustainable fabrics.

-Plastic is one of the biggest contributors to materials that damage the environment and each year about 8 million tons of plastic end up in our oceans.
+Plastic is one of the biggest contributors to materials that damage the environment.
+Each year about 8 million tons of plastic end up in our oceans.
 From packaging to plastic bags, bottles, food containers and other single use plastic products, the waste builds up very quickly, causing even more damage to our planet.

 In this article we will be looking at why recycling of plastic is important and also what is recycled plastic used for.